-When we visited Barcelona with kids, we wanted to experience the city as locals, so we rented an apartment right in the heart of the city.
-We were centrally located in the Gothic Quarter (Barri Gotic), within walking distance to shops, restaurants, and the famous boulevard of Barcelona, “La Rambla”.
+When we visited Barcelona, we wanted to experience the city as locals.
+We went the Airbnb route and rented an apartment right in the heart of the city, centrally located in the Gothic Quarter and within walking distance to shops, restaurants, and the famous boulevard of Barcelona, “La Rambla”.
 We lived like the locals but hit all the tourist sights.
-Here are our favorites and ones we would recommend if you find yourself in this capital city of Catalonia.
+Here are our favorite things to do should you find yourself in this stunning city.

 The creation of Sagrada Familia began under Gaudí in 1883 and at this point, completion is expected in 2026, the 100th anniversary of Gaudí’s death.
 It’s unlike any church you have ever seen.
 There are two towers, the Nativity and the Passion.
-An elevator will take you to the top of both, but you will have to walk down the 300+ winding staircase of the Nativity tower, whereas you can take the elevator for a return ride on the Passion tower.
-Note: Children under age 6 are not allowed entrance to either tower, and those under age 14 must be accompanied by an adult.
+An elevator will take you to the top of both, but you will have to walk down the 300+ winding staircase of the Nativity, whereas you can take the elevator for a return ride on the Passion.
+Note: Children under 6 are not allowed entrance to either tower, and those under age 14 must be accompanied by an adult.

-Our kids loved exploring the unique hallways, touching the mosaic tiles, and wondering aloud about the crazy shaped chimneys on the roof (“Are they Storm Troopers?”).
-Just keep an eye on kids on the rooftop.
-It wasn’t the safest place for them to be wandering around unattended.
+Our kids loved exploring the unique hallways, touching the mosaic tiles, and wondering aloud about the crazy shaped chimneys on the roof.
+Just keep an eye on kids on the rooftop, as it isn’t the safest place for them to be wandering around unattended.
 The rest of the building includes an attic space and apartment with information about the artist and his work.
-Some visitors complain about the cost, but the view and the unique architecture was priceless in our book.
+Some visitors complain about the cost, but the view and the unique architecture were priceless in our book.

 3. Montjuïc Castle sits majestically above the Barcelona harbor and while it may not be the most impressive castle, it does provide a panoramic view of the Mediterranean and the city below.
 The journey to reach Montjuïc is half the fun.
-The most common method is to take a funicular (Funicular de Montjuïc) from the Paral.lel Metro Station (use your metro ticket), then you can transfer to a cable car (Teleférico de Montjuïc) (separate ticket) that will take you almost to the top of the castle.
-You will have to walk the remainder of the way, uphill approximately 10 minutes.
-If you don’t want to transfer to the cable car (we chose not to), you can walk to the castle from the funicular stop.
+The most common method is to take a funicular (Funicular de Montjuïc) from the Paral.lel Metro Station, then you can transfer to a cable car (Teleférico de Montjuïc) that will take you almost to the top of the castle.
+You have to walk the remainder of the way uphill, which takes around 10 minutes.
+If you don’t want to transfer to the cable car (we chose not to), it’s a 20-30 minute walk to the castle from the funicular stop.

 5. Poble Espanyol.
 We stumbled across this open air architectural museum located in Montjuïc Park while exploring the nearby Olympic Stadium.
 This museum reminded us of Disneyworld’s Epcot, which we actually enjoy.
 There are 117 buildings reproduced to scale, along with squares, restaurants, and shops that represent many of Spain’s diverse regions.
 We wandered the streets and alleyways, ducking into the various shops to explore the handiwork of the artisans, and sampled food at one of the restaurants.
 The main square is a wonderful place to enjoy a snack and let the kids run around.
 They have a reduced family admission price and if the weather is pleasant, this makes for a nice afternoon.

 6. The main beach for tourists is Barceloneta, located within walking distance from the center of town.
 There is a promenade that runs along the beach that is wonderful for a stroll, run, or bike ride, and the beach itself is fairly clean.
 If your kids aren’t used to topless sunbathing, you may want to give them a heads up.
-With three boys we had to remind them “not to stare” or point.
+With three boys we had to remind them not to stare or point.
 Giggling was unavoidable.
 Mind your valuables on the beach and know that if you get hungry, there are plenty of food options nearby.

 8. Museu de la Xocolata.
 When we told the kids we were headed to the museum, we were met with lots of complaints.
 The second we confessed we were actually headed to a Museum of Chocolate, it was a virtual foot race to see who could get there first.
 The museum is located at Carrer Comerç 36 close to the Barri Gotic and the Jaume I metro stop.
 It is a fairly small museum, so don’t plan on spending a lot of time there, probably an hour or less.
 Everyone receives a piece of chocolate as their admission ticket.
 There are sculptures made of chocolate, a history of chocolate in Europe, and an explanation of the chocolate making process.
 Of course there is chocolate to be purchased as well.
 I would definitely say this museum is more for the kids, but it is a fun place to stop if you are in the area.